 |Condiments, kombucha, and YEAST in any form||Condiments (chutneys, mustards, preserves, ketchup, relishes, vinegar, bottled dressings, etc.) tend to be high in sugars, corn syrup and preservatives.
 Vinegars feed yeast.
 Kombucha is fermented and aggravates yeast overgrowth.|

-Try some stress relief during this phase: meditation, yoga classes, walking, gardening, whatever relaxes and rejuvenates you.
+Also, try some stress relief during this phase: meditation, yoga classes, walking, gardening, whatever relaxes and rejuvenates you.
 You may also use aloe to soothe the gut lining if there is inflammation.
 A digestive enzyme will help you break down food and excess toxins as the candida dies off.
 Drinking aloe juice is soothing to the gut and helps kill candida.
 It is absolutely essential to address stress and unhealthy lifestyle factors that contribute to yeast and dysbiosis.